Find Affordable College Courses

 Omaha, NE

 A rank of #2 on this year’s list means Creighton University is a great place for nursing students working on their bachelor’s degree.
-Located in the city of Omaha, Creighton is a private not-for-profit school with a moderately-sized student population.
+Located in the large city of Omaha, Creighton is a private not-for-profit college with a moderately-sized student population.

 Women make up 90% of the nursing majors at the school.